 - Storgården housing scheme by Povl Baumann & Knud Hansen 1935

 - Ved Volden, Christianshavn by Tyge Hvass and Henning Jørgensen 1938

 - Sortedams Dossering by Ib Lunding completed in 1938

 Extensive use of concrete and steel for the construction of buildings in the 20th century - from the late 1920s onwards - meant that the outside walls - the facades of a building - became less crucial for supporting the weight of walls and the upper structure - particularly the weight of the roof - and walls could be broken through and pierced with larger and wider openings until the outside wall can, in some buildings, disappear completely with all the weight of the building taken on piers in steel or concrete that were set within the building or with the structure depending on strong internal cross walls.

 Particularly for apartment buildings this meant that wider and wider windows could be constructed, sometimes in metal, often made in a factory - even when they are in wood - and then brought to the site, so standardised and by using reinforced concrete, balconies could be cantilevered out from the facades and became larger and, in many buildings, much larger so that they become a dominant feature.

-This post was inspired by just a simple stroll over Knippelsbro - in clear but soft sunlight - walking back to Christianshavn from the centre of the city.
+This post was inspired by a stroll over Knippelsbro - walking back to Christianshavn from the centre of the city in clear but soft late-afternoon sunlight.

-Kippelsbro is the central bridge over the harbour in Copenhagen and I have walked over the bridge dozens and dozens of times - I live just block back from the bridge - but the sun was lighting up the north side of Torvegade, the traffic was relatively light and it seemed like a good opportunity to take a photograph of Torvegade - the main street cutting south through Christianshavn.
+Knippelsbro is the central bridge over the harbour in Copenhagen and I have walked over the bridge dozens and dozens of times - I live just a block back from the bridge - but the sun was relatively low and lighting up the north side of Torvegade - the main street cutting south through Christianshavn from the bridge - and the traffic was light so it seemed like a good opportunity to take a photograph.

 Grønne Funkishus Nordre Fasanvej 78-82